 Central American asylum seekers wait as U.S. Border Patrol agents take groups of them into custody on June 12, 2018, near McAllen, Texas.
-The families were then sent to a U.S. Customs and Border Protection (CBP) processing center for possible separation.
+The Centers for Disease Control and Prevention announced Friday the government will terminate a Trump-era policy that prevented migrants from claiming asylum during a health crisis, including the coronavirus pandemic.
 (John Moore/ Getty Images)

 By Robert McKee Irwin, University of California, Davis